 10. Juniper Woods Campgrounds, Catskills, N.Y.

 How free do you want to be in the outdoors?
-Juniper Woods lets you go all the way, with its clothing optional/nudist campground (50 campsites total, and filling up fast), right in the storied Catskills region of New York.
+Juniper Woods lets you go all the way, with its clothing optional/nudist campgrounds (50 campsites total, and filling up fast), right in the storied Catskills region of New York.

 Natural beauty is abundant here from the wooded rolling hills to the open meadows perfect for sunning and relaxing.
 Set your mind and body free and wrap yourself in nature’s magnificence.